railsdev/pika/README.md

 # Pika

-TODO: Write a gem description
+Pika is a command line tool to manage the download and the synchronization of _xspi_ playlists.
+You can install it as a global gem so that the command is available in all the system.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'pika'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install pika
+From any directory type:

+`gem install pika`

+Done!
+Easy isn't it?

 ## Usage

-TODO: Write usage instructions here

 ## Changelog